 To Royal Bearing (@RoyalBearing), Henry's relationships seemed "More like lust with Anne B and Catherine H."

-Second place, with 27.5% of the votes, went to my personal favorite Catherine (read my post The Love Story of Henry VIII and Catherine of Aragon).
+Second place, with 27.5% of the votes, went to my personal favorite Catherine of Aragon (read my post The Love Story of Henry VIII and Catherine of Aragon).
 Widowed by his older brother when Henry was just a child, Catherine lived in a kind of limbo waiting for their father's to decide her marital fate.
 She was engaged to Henry and then unengaged.
 When he inherited the throne as a teenager, he imagined himself as her knight errant and, having rescued her from genteel neglect, married her in a fit of romance.
 The daughter of Isabella of Castile, Catherine made a fit political partner for him.
 However, unlike her mother, she was unable to produce more than one living child.
 Over the years, Henry started to grow concerned about the fitness of that child, the Princess Mary, to succeed him because of her gender.
 After decades of marriage with a generally pleasant and obedient wife, he expected Catherine to agree that God was punishing him for marrying his brother's widow.
 She shocked the devil out of him when she didn't and went even further, using all of her political and familial connections to oppose him.
 By the time, he finally declared himself free of her, his once abundant love had become a seething rage.

 RoyalistSupporter (@ProRoyalFamily) called Henry's relationship with Catherine of Aragon real love that wasn't colored by the kind of ulterior motives of his other marriages.
 "Also I felt he still cared about her after the divorce."